-Eagleman is a Guggenheim Fellow, a Next Generation Texas Fellow, a council member on the World Economic Forum, a research fellow in the Institute for Ethics and Emerging Technologies, and a board member of The Long Now Foundation.
-He is an academic editor for several scientific journals, and has been named one of 2012's Brightest Idea Guys by Italy's Style magazine.
-He is the scientific advisor for the television drama Perception, and has been profiled on the Colbert Report, NOVA Science Now, the New Yorker, CNN's Next List, and many other venues.
+Eagleman is a TED speaker, a Guggenheim Fellow, a winner of the McGovern Award for Excellence in Biomedical Communication, a Next Generation Texas Fellow, Vice-Chair on the World Economic Forum's Global Agenda Council on Neuroscience & Behaviour, a research fellow in the Institute for Ethics and Emerging Technologies, Chief Scientific Advisor for the Mind Science Foundation, and a board member of The Long Now Foundation.
+He has served as an academic editor for several scientific journals.
+He was named Science Educator of the Year by the Society for Neuroscience, and was featured as one of the Brightest Idea Guys by Italy's Style magazine.
+He is founder of the company BrainCheck and the cofounder of the company NeoSensory.
+He was the scientific advisor for the television drama Perception, and has been profiled on the Colbert Report, NOVA Science Now, the New Yorker, CNN's Next List, and many other venues.
 He appears regularly on radio and television to discuss literature and science.

 SUM has been turned into an opera at the Royal Opera House in London (Composer: Max Richter, Director: Wayne McGregor).
 The London Evening Standard hails the opera as "immersive, meditative and sweetly fascinating".
 Read about the background of the collaboration in Wired.

-I recently spoke at PopTech on the limits of science, the problems of false dichotomies, and my new movement of possibilianism.
+I spoke at PopTech on the limits of science, the problems of false dichotomies, and my new movement of possibilianism.
 See the video.